-2018 will be the inaugural year of All Points East, a brand new music event for discerning music fans showcasing an eclectic line up of the coolest and most forward thinking artists, with an emphasis on delivering the best sound quality that Victoria Park has ever heard.
+2018 was the inaugural year of All Points East, a brand new music event for discerning music fans showcasing an eclectic line up of the coolest and most forward thinking artists, with an emphasis on delivering the best sound quality that Victoria Park has ever heard.

 Spanning over ten days, the event encompasses a three day music festival, a community focused programme of midweek entertainment and three huge stand alone APE Presents headline shows.

-The xx, LCD Soundsystem and Bjork have been announced as the first festival headliners to top the bill, alongside a carefully curated, multi-genre line-up across six stages.
-Joining them across the weekend will be Sampha, Lorde, Yeah Yeah Yeahs, Phoenix, Glass Animals, Beck, Father John Misty, Popcaan, Lykke Li, and many more!
+The xx, LCD Soundsystem and Bjork headlined the first festival headliners to top the bill, alongside a carefully curated, multi-genre line-up across six stages.
+Joining them across the weekend was Sampha, Lorde, Yeah Yeah Yeahs, Phoenix, Glass Animals, Beck, Father John Misty, Popcaan, Lykke Li, and many more!